Tips for Spray Painting in Cold Weather

 In colder temperatures, spray paint becomes thicker and even congealed inside of the can.
 This means, no matter how much you shake the can, the paint will not flow properly out of the sprayer.
 As a result, the paint will go onto the surface in clumpy uneven blobs of coverage.
 This is incredibly messy and difficult to correct.

-Additionally, the cold weather can affect the color of the paint and slow drying times significantly.
+Additionally, the cold weather can affect the color of the paint and slow the spray paint drying times significantly.

 Before you begin painting, check the weather forecast for the humidity level and temperature throughout the day.
 If it’s colder, choose the warmest part of the day to begin painting.
 Remember, it’s ideal to paint in a ventilated area indoors, like a painting booth or painting tent set up in your garage with windows and doors open.